Wall Street Pummels Amphenol Corporation (APH) After Recent Earnings Report

 APH’s Market Performance

-APH stocks went down by -3.33% for the week, with a monthly drop of -7.42% and a quarterly performance of -16.31%, while its annual performance rate touched -6.19%.
-The volatility ratio for the week stands at 2.86% while the volatility levels for the past 30 days are set at 2.36% for Amphenol Corporation.
-The simple moving average for the period of the last 20 days is -7.32% for APH stocks with a simple moving average of -17.08% for the last 200 days.
+APH stocks went up by 1.61% for the week, with a monthly drop of -9.76% and a quarterly performance of -16.79%, while its annual performance rate touched -6.03%.
+The volatility ratio for the week stands at 2.39% while the volatility levels for the past 30 days are set at 2.45% for Amphenol Corporation.
+The simple moving average for the period of the last 20 days is -4.12% for APH stocks with a simple moving average of -15.44% for the last 200 days.

 Analysts’ Opinion of APH